BSc Agriculture: Career Path

 • Encourage students to pursue further studies in graduate programs in agriculture and related fields.

-• Develop students' awareness of the economic, social, and environmental issues facing the agriculture industry.
+• Develop students' awareness of the agriculture industry's economic, social, and environmental issues.

-The vision of the program is to produce graduates who are able to contribute to sustainable and productive agricultural systems, and who are aware of global issues related to food security and environmental conservation.
+The program's vision is to produce graduates who can contribute to sustainable and productive agricultural systems and are aware of global food security and environmental conservation issues.

 The goals of the program are to: